erkyrath/bloggor/README.md

 Then visit `http://localhost:8001/` in your web browser.
 Lookit!
 Blog!

-The sample site has three posts, plus one more which is in a draft state.
+The sample site has four posts, plus one more which is in a draft state.
 You can view the draft post at `http://localhost:8001/2023/07/unfinished`, but it is not listed on the blog's front page (or in the feeds).